HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/installconfig/setupfunctionalaccount.md

     !!!note
         The text you enter for `secret` is the salted password you [generated](setupfunctionalaccount.md#generate-user-password).

+4. Restart Domino REST API on all servers with this new configuration.

 ## Expected output

 Based on the example in the procedure, you can now log in to the endpoints using `metrics` as your username and the password [you set](setupfunctionalaccount.md#generate-user-password) corresponding to the salted password.